ehmatthes/django-simple-deploy/docs/quick_starts/quick_start_flyio.md

 ## Running management commands

-To run management commands such as `migrate` against the deployed project, use the `ssh` comand to log into a console on the remote server:
+To run management commands such as `migrate` against the deployed project, use the `ssh` command to log into a console on the remote server:

 ```sh
 $ fly ssh console